secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 #### Flexible Spending Account (FSA) Plans

 FSAs help you pay for eligible out-of-pocket health care and dependent day care expenses on a pretax basis.
 You determine your projected expenses for the Plan Year and then elect to set aside a portion of each paycheck into your FSA.
+FSA contributions can only be updated during open enrollment or through a [qualifying life event (QLE)](/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#qualifying-life-events).

 FSAs typically have a $550 rollover each calendar year.
 This is subject to change as dictated by the IRS.
 Due to COVID legislation, the IRS is allowing for unlimited carryover of FSA funds from 2021 to 2022.
 Starting in 2022 the IRS increased the FSA rollover amount to $570.